Biebel

 Biebel is the title character of a Flemish satirical comic strip series written by Marc Legendre, under the pseudonym of Ikke.
 It was created in 1983 for the magazine Robbedoes and was published until 2002.

 Biebel successfully appeared in 28 comic albums published by Standaard Uitgeverij, the first of which was released in 1985, and the series were also published in the magazine Suske en Wiske Weekblad.

 Concept

-Biebel is a bald headed boy (Jesus) with a sarcastic attitude towards life.
+Biebel is a bald headed boy with a sarcastic attitude towards life.
 His best friend Reggie is more happy and carefree and thus an irritation to Biebel.
 Many Biebel comics are gag-a-day pages, but some are longer stories.